nati-esh-zed/fin.js/README.md

 # fin.js

-A fine JavaScript library for fine execution of javascript code inside HTML attributes and bodies.
+A frontend JavaScript library to manage execution of javascript code inside HTML attributes and bodies.

 ## Sample